-Starting in February 10th 2020, GRIPS held two rounds of the intensive winter program, “Understanding the Japanese Development Experience.”
-This program for JICA scholarship fellows was created in response to request from the main host, the Japan International Cooperation Agency (JICA).
+Starting in early August, GRIPS held four rounds of the intensive summer program, “Understanding the Japanese Development Experience.”
+This program for JICA scholarship fellows was organized by GRIPS in collaboration with the Japan International Cooperation Agency (JICA).
 The participants are students, mainly in graduate courses, at various universities in Japan.
 The rich program content includes lectures, a study tour, a cultural event, group discussion and presentations.
 The program is intended to broaden the participants’ perspective on the Japanese modernization process, and to encourage them to adopt a multi-faceted approach to engaging with the topics.

 About 30 participants, diverse in region, career and specialty, joined each round of the program.
 In the first half of the program, they attended a comprehensive lecture series on Japanese modernization history.
-GRIPS Prof. Andrea Pressello gave a lecture on Japanese modern history.
-Prof. Tetsuji Okazaki and Prof. Yohei Kojima of the University of Tokyo gave on Japanese Economic history.
-Special lectures were given by Mr. Hiroshi Watanabe, the President of the Institute for International Monetary Affairs (IIMA), and Prof. Takashi Shiraishi, the Chancellor of Kumamoto Prefectural University.
+GRIPS Associate Prof. Andrea Pressello gave a lecture on Japanese modern history; Prof. Kaoru Iokibe of the University of Tokyo on Japanese political history; Prof. Tetsuji Okazaki and Associate Prof. Yohei Kojima on Japanese Economic history; and GRIPS Prof. Taichi Ono on health and welfare policy in Japan.
+Special lectures were given by Prof. Shinichi Kitaoka, President of JICA; Prof. Francois Niyonsaba of Juntendo University; GRIPS President Akihiko Tanaka; and GRIPS Prof. Emeritus Shigeru Morichi.

-On the study tour, the participants visited the national parliament building; then either Haneda Chronogate, the giant logistics terminal or Chuo Incineration Plant.
+On the study tour, the virtual tour to the National Diet Building and Yokohama Port Museum was taken.
 The participants also had a meaningful experience of tea ceremony and traditional calligraphy to deepen their understanding of traditional Japanese culture.

 In the second half of the program, the participants applied the knowledge and information they had acquired in the lectures to their exchanges in group discussions about Japan’s development experience and about the lessons that can be learnt from it.
 On the last day they made group presentations and presented their ideas on those topics and on some of the challenges that Japan is currently facing.